TransDB-de/backend/README.md

 ## Geodata

-TransDB offers the functionality to filter by location and calculate the distance.
+TransDB offers the functionality to filter by location, and sort by distance.
-But if you search by city or postalcode and not by coordinates (user's geolocation) the backend has no coordinates to calculate the distance.
+But if you search by city-name or postalcode, instead of coordinates (user's geolocation), the backend has no coordinates to calculate the distance from.
-To fix this, we import data from [OpenGeoDB](http://opengeodb.giswiki.org/wiki/OpenGeoDB) to get the coordinates of cities.
+To fix this, we import data from [OpenGeoDB](http://opengeodb.giswiki.org/wiki/OpenGeoDB) to get the coordinates of cities, districts, and postalcodes.
+The data is also used to retrieve the name of a place, when a user searches by geolocation.
+This is useful for user feedback, in case the location determined by the front-end is incorrect.
 *The OpenStreetMaps API is not used because of rate limits.*

+Unfortunatly, the data from OpenGeoDB is unsuitable for some MongoDB features.
+We use a [custom tool](https://github.com/TransDB-de/Tools/) to restructure the data for our project.

 ## Contribution